That's No Moon!

 - Young dinos mistaking a sharptooth's leg for a tree seems to be required content for any film in The Land Before Time series.

-- From The Princess and the Frog, we get this:
+- From The Princess and the Frog, when Tiana and Naveen meet the crocodiles, we get this:

 - Rock-Eyes the toad from Rango.

-- In the animated Sinbad film, the crew of the ship ends up on an island.
+- In the animated Sinbad: Legend of the Seven Seas, the crew of the ship ends up on an island.
 They discover it's a living creature when the Team Pet begins licking its exposed eyeball.

 - Subverted in Snow White and the Seven Dwarfs.
 Snow White falls in a pod and the logs look like actually snapping alligators who tries to bite her.
 However it's all just a surreal nightmare.